liamnichols/xcstrings-tool/Sources/Documentation/XCStringsToolPlugin.docc/Configuring the Generator.md

   - `public`: Generated code is accessible from other modules and other packages (if included in a product).
   - `package`: Generated code is accessible from other modules within the same package or project.
   - `internal`: Generated code is accessible from the containing module only (the default).
+- `convertFromSnakeCase` (optional): a boolean.
+Used to convert string keys containing snake case to camel case in code.
 - `developmentLanguage` (optional): a string.
 Used to filter input files when working with legacy localizable .strings and .stringsdict files.
 This value should match the value of the `DEVELOPMENT_LANGUAGE` build setting (in Xcode projects) or the `defaultLocalization` (in Swift Packages)
 - `verbose` (optional): a boolean.
 Used to enable verbose logging when invoking the generator and can help to configuration issues.